StevePatpatyan/GoodTradingCardBot/README.md

 - vouchers: number of vouchers user has
 - LastLogin: last time user has logged in (stored to check if user has already claimed login bonus)
 - SetsClaimed: set rewards that user claimed (as they cannot claim them again).
 Format is set ids separated by commas
+- CodesClaimed: codes that user claimed (as they cannot claim them again).
+Format is code ids separated by commas

   Packs: